 You will start and end in Groningen, Holland.

 From Groningen we will drive with the whole group in several passenger busses to a beautiful non-touristic nature reserve area which consists of many forests and lakes in Värmland region (Sweden).
+With an area of 17,500 km2, Värmland is one of the larger landscapes in Sweden.
+Because only 274,000 people live there, the average number of residents is 16 per km2.

 In the morning you will depart early, in order that you can arrive by daylight at the next bivouac so that you can prepare your dinner.
 As a participant you don’t have to hurry all the time but, you will notice that you won’t be able to have very long breaks during your passage.
 During your daily changing of places we will offer you a variety of outdoor activities which suits the Swedish surroundigs.
 Think of mountainbiking, a canoetrip, fishing, rockclimbing and lorrybiking.